lupyuen/lupyuen.github.io/src/plic.md

 0000  1b 5b 4b                                         .[K
 ```

-This says that NuttX Shell is actually started!
+This says that NuttX Shell is actually started, and trying to print something!

 Just that NuttX Shell __couldn't produce any Console Output__.